 Food plays a huge role in our lives.
 It brings people together, introduces new cuisines and cultures, and nourishes our bodies — and minds.
-So when you give someone on your list a cookbook, you’re offering them a gift that truly keeps on giving.
+So when you give someone on your list a cookbook, you’re offering them a gift that keeps on giving (and indirectly feeding).
+That's especially true when they have some of the best gadgets for home cooks to help them along.

 Perfect for anyone who loves eggs for dinner, this book, from the editors of ExtraCrispy.com, covers how to make all the breakfast and brunch essentials.
 Perfect everything from crispy French Toast and fluffy pancakes, to barista-style drinks and even commercial favorites, like Entenmann’s Cake Doughnuts and Taco Bell Crunchwraps.